GabeScott/standard-works-vault/General Conference/2015 October - What Lack I Yet.md

 # What Lack I Yet?

-*By Larry R. Lawrence - Of the Seventy*
+By Elder Larry R. Lawrence - *Of the Seventy*

 *Given in the October session of the 2015 General Conference*

+>*If we are humble and teachable, the Holy Ghost will prompt us to improve and lead us home, but we need to ask the Lord for directions along the way.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/10/what-lack-i-yet?lang=eng)

 When I was a young adult, I began investigating the Church.
 At first I was drawn to the gospel by the examples of my Latter-day Saint friends, but eventually I was attracted to the unique doctrine.
 When I learned that faithful men and women could keep progressing and ultimately become like our heavenly parents, I was frankly amazed.
 I loved the concept; it rang true to me.

 Soon after my baptism, I was studying the Sermon on the Mount, and I recognized that Jesus taught this same truth about eternal progression in the Bible.
-He said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”1
+He said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”[^1]

 I have been a member of the Church now for over 40 years, and whenever I read this verse of scripture, I am reminded of our purpose here on earth.
 We came to learn and improve until we gradually become sanctified or perfected in Christ.

 The journey of discipleship is not an easy one.
-It has been called a “course of steady improvement.”2 As we travel along that strait and narrow path, the Spirit continually challenges us to be better and to climb higher.
+It has been called a “course of steady improvement.”[^2] As we travel along that strait and narrow path, the Spirit continually challenges us to be better and to climb higher.
 The Holy Ghost makes an ideal traveling companion.
 If we are humble and teachable, He will take us by the hand and lead us home.

 However, we need to ask the Lord for directions along the way.
 We have to ask some difficult questions, like “What do I need to change?”
 “How can I improve?”
 “What weakness needs strengthening?”

 Let’s consider the New Testament account of the rich young ruler.
 He was a righteous young man who was already keeping the Ten Commandments, but he wanted to become better.
 His goal was eternal life.

-When he met the Savior, he asked, “What lack I yet?”3
+When he met the Savior, he asked, “What lack I yet?”[^3]

 Jesus answered immediately, giving counsel that was intended specifically for the rich young man.
-“Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and ... come and follow me.”4
+“Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and … come and follow me.”[^4]

 The young man was stunned; he had never considered such a sacrifice.
 He was humble enough to ask the Lord but not faithful enough to follow the divine counsel he was given.
 We must be willing to act when we receive an answer.

-President Harold B. Lee taught, “Every one of us, if we would reach perfection, must [at] one time ask ourselves this question, ‘What lack I yet?’”5
+President Harold B. Lee taught, “Every one of us, if we would reach perfection, must \[at\] one time ask ourselves this question, ‘What lack I yet?’”[^5]

 I knew a faithful mother who humbled herself and asked, “What is keeping me from progressing?”
 In her case, the response from the Spirit came immediately: “Stop complaining.”
 This answer surprised her; she had never thought of herself as a complainer.
 However, the message from the Holy Ghost was very clear.
 In the days that followed, she became conscious of her habit of complaining.
 Grateful for the prompting to improve, she determined to count her blessings instead of her challenges.
 Within days, she felt the warm approval of the Spirit.